sfigg/commercialization-public/docset/manufacture/sxs/windows-10-deployment-for-oems.md

 Note: You must be using at least version 10.0.10586.0 of Windows 10.
 The following steps don’t work with earlier versions of Windows 10.

+1. Open a command prompt and type:

-1. notepad C:\Users\Default\AppData\Local\Microsoft\Windows\Shell\layoutmodification.xml.
+        notepad C:\Users\Default\AppData\Local\Microsoft\Windows\Shell\layoutmodification.xml.

-2. Add <AppendOfficeSuiteChoice Choice=”Desktop2016” /> to layoutmodification as you see highlighted in the following example:
+2. Add &lt;AppendOfficeSuiteChoice Choice="Desktop2016" /&gt; to layoutmodification as you see highlighted in the following example:

     ![Layout Modification](images\layoutmodification.png)